Dhamma Letter No. 114

 A: With the method of Goenkaji, only bodily sensations are observed.
 He explains that this is because in the Pali language, which is the original text of the Mahasatipattana Sutta, feeling observation is only specified as dukkha and sukkha.
 As stated previously in the Dhamma Letter no. 112, we use ‘dukkha (pleasant) and sukkha (unpleasant)’ for the body, and ‘somanassa (pleasant) and domanassa (unpleasant)’ for the mind.

-I will not argue here about the practices each emphasizes.
 This is because each person is different in how they feel comfortable with themselves.
 Being aware of the sensations of your body is also very important, and is a key practice, especially for beginners as well as you progress on the path.
 As emphasized earlier in the Dhamma Letter, feeling observation is an essential element that must be passed through for cessation on the way to Nirvana.
 However, as the practice progresses, the mind is overlooked, and the progress of the practice is difficult and comes with limitations.
 This is because, above all, in the Buddhist method of practice, where wisdom is emphasized, the development of wisdom is the practice of mind.
+This is emphasized every time in Goenkaji's discourse, and it is constantly emphasized that the mind is important and that its pollutants must be removed.
+Therefore, it is an inseparable part.

 Just like the Buddha's teaching to observe the four subjects (body, feeling, mind and dhamma), these four subjects are also inseparable.